 Now is a good time for brands to rally their support, too, and the way to do that is clear.
 When asked in a recent survey how they wanted brands to help, nearly two-thirds of medical workers and other groups hit hard by the pandemic said they wanted brands to offer more discounts.

 How Leading Brands Are Supporting Doctors

 AT&T is keeping doctors and nurses connected by giving them three months of free wireless service.
 The North Face is recognizing their dedication and bravery by giving them a 50% discount.
 And FabFitFun expressed its gratitude by giving them a free bundle.

 Thes programs aren’t just the right thing to do, they’re smart moves.
 Honoring consumers based on identity attributes like being a doctor or nurse leads to greater brand engagement.

-Research has shown that when these consumer tribes receive a personalized offer:
+Research has shown that when these consumer communities receive a personalized offer:

 - 88% would take advantage of it.